woa-vayu/POCOX3Pro-Guides/guide/partition-en.md

 - [ADB & Fastboot](https://developer.android.com/studio/releases/platform-tools)

-### Notes:
+### Notes
 > [!WARNING]
 > If you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
+>
-- All your data will be erased!
+> All your data will be erased!
 Backup now if needed.
+>
-- Do not run the same command twice.
+> Do not run the same command twice.
+>
-- DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winonvayualt).
+> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winonvayualt).
+>
+>

-#### ⚠️ Do not run all commands at once, execute them in order!
+> Do not run all commands at once, execute them in order!
+>

-##### ⚠️ DO NOT MAKE ANY MISTAKE!!!
-YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!
+> YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

 ##### Flash the modified TWRP recovery
 ```cmd